Diane Kurys: Directorial career

 Four years later, in 2008, the biopic about Françoise Sagan called Sagan was released.
 Starring Sylvie Testud, Denis Podalydès, Pierre Palmade, Jeanne Balibar, Guillaume Gallienne, and Arielle Dombasle.

 Her film For a Woman (Pour une femme, 2013) was shot in Lyon during the summer of 2012 with stars Benoît Magimel, Mélanie Thierry and Nicolas Duvauchelle.
 The film is about an affair from the point of view of the husband, inspired in part by her parents' messy marriage and divorce, and is a companion piece to her earlier film Entre Nous, which was from mother's point of view.
 The film won the Audience Special Mention at the 2014 CoLCoA French Film Festival.

 In 2016, she produced and directed her thirteenth film, Arrête ton cinéma!, adapted from Sylvie Testud's book C'est le métier qui rentre, a comedy following a famous actress weighing an extravagant offer to make a film.
 The cast includes Josiane Balasko, Zabou Breitman, and Sylvie Testud.

-Her most recent film, My Mother is Crazy (Ma mère est folle, 2018), starring Fanny Ardant, Vianney, Patrick Chesnais and Arielle Dombasle, was written by Pietro Caracciolo and Kurys' son Sacha Sperling.
+Her film, My Mother is Crazy (Ma mère est folle, 2018), starring Fanny Ardant, Vianney, Patrick Chesnais and Arielle Dombasle, was written by Pietro Caracciolo and Kurys' son Sacha Sperling.
 It portrays the uneasy reunion of a mother and son while on a trip to Rotterdam.

+Her film The One I loved (Moi qui t'aimais, 2025), a biopic of Simone Signoret and her relationship with Yves Montand, is part of the selection of the San Diego French Film Festival 2026.